deliteser112/eclipse-platform-releng-buildtools/docs/code-structure.md

         a loop.
     *   With the `of` method: used when constructing the collection with a handful of elements.
-Most commonly used when creating collections representing constants, like lookup tables or whitelists.
+Most commonly used when creating collections representing constants, like lookup tables or allow lists.
     *   With the `copyOf` method: used when constructing the method from a reference to another collection.
 Used to defensively copy a mutable collection (like a return value from an external library) to an